 - a quarter of a pint of super-strength beer or cider

 - one small glass (125ml) of table wine contains one and a half units.

-As one small glass (125ml) of table wine is one and a half units the upper daily limit for women is two small glasses and the limit for men is around two and a half glasses.
+As one small glass (125ml) of table wine is one and a half units, the upper limit for men and women is around two small glasses a day.
 Remember, pubs and restaurants often use larger measures than this.